jianlilab/jianlilab.github.io/research/index.md

 <div class = "col-md-10">

-# <span style = "font-size: 90%">Our lab is focused on answering some of the central questions in reinforcement learning and decision making:
+# <span style = "font-size: 90%">Our lab is focused on answering some central and interesting questions in reinforcement learning and decision making:

-## Question 1

-Lalalala

-## Question 2

-Hahahaha
+## Learning from good and bad

+Very interesting!

-## Question 3
+## Sunk cost

-Yeahyeah
+Very cool!

+## More exciting questions - stay tuned!

 <div>